SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

     conditions](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenjoin_condition_glosry.htm "Glossary Entry").
 -   Note:
     -   Similar to database tables, the columns of such a view form a flat structure.
-Hence, the view's name can be used to declare data objects, too.
+Hence, the view's name can be used, for example, to declare data objects, too.
     -   The views can be accessed by ABAP SQL, especially for reading purposes using `SELECT`.